wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ### Two Views of the Same Time Window

 The process of backfilling data values causes Wavefront to revise the affected time series.
-In effect, Wavefront creates a second view of the time window in which the delay occurred:
+In effect, Wavefront creates a new view of the time window in which the delay occurred:
-* The original view shows the data values before backfilling takes place.
-(This view shows the data values that caused the alert to respond.)
+* The original view contains the data values before backfilling takes place.
+(These are the data values that caused the alert to respond.)
-* The revised view shows the data values after backfilling takes place.
-(This view might obscure the reason for the alert’s response.)
+* The revised view contains the data values after backfilling takes place.
+(This view has the complete set of data values but might obscure the reason for the alert’s response.)

-Once backfilling takes place, you can see only the revised view through an interactive Wavefront chart.
+After backfilling takes place, Wavefront charts show only the revised view.

 ### Did a Data Delay Affect My Alert?